amyers634/cfml-mode/README.md

 to install it.

 ## Project Status & Contributing

-I'm currently using this project in my own emacs editor, however it is not under active development and no further enhancements are planned at this stage.
+This project is not under active development and no further enhancements are planned at this stage.

 Pull requests are welcome and will be considered.